 London House Gordon Ramsay, Shop G5 & UG 15, Tsim Sha Tsui Centre, 66 Mody Road, Tsim Sha Tsui, Hong Kong, p.
 3650 3333, 尖沙咀麼地道66號尖沙咀中心G5& UG 15號舖

-Cardamon Street (NOW CLOSED)
+Cardamon Street (closed)

 Handily located in SoHo, Cardamon Street has an outdoor terrace where your pooch is welcome to come and hang out with you.
 Sit back and enjoy a selection of dishes that give western classics and Indian twist and knock back some of their spiced cocktails while you’re at it.
 This is a great little dog-friendly restaurant in Hong Kong.